mhtajari1379-bot/newra-v4/README.md

 ### Shell

-Switch to the Fish shell:
+Set Fish as your default shell:

 ```bash
 just shell